ibm-cloud-docs/apps/index.md

 Go to [bluemix.net](bluemix.net).
 Enter your email, name, company, region, phone number, and you're done.
 You don't need a credit card to sign up for a free account.
 Feel free to look around.

-## Step 2: Look through the catalog
+## Step 2: Browse the catalog
 {: #catalog}

 The {{site.data.keyword.Bluemix_notm}} catalog lists the infrastructure and platform resources it offers.
 You can start building your app by selecting a virtual machine, container, or Cloudant, a Cloud Foundry app.
-If you need platform resources, {{site.data.keyword.Bluemix_notm}} also offers boilerplates, which provide runtimes and other services to help you start building.
+If you need platform resources, {{site.data.keyword.Bluemix_notm}} also offers [boilerplates](https://console.bluemix.net/catalog/?taxonomyNavigation=apps&category=blueprints), which provide runtimes and other services to help you start building.

 ## Step 3: Create a resource
 {: #resource}